Breadcrumb

 Other Treatment

-- Mind and body relaxation using breathing exercises.
-It may reduce hot flashes and emotional symptoms.
+- Mind and body relaxation, such as breathing exercises.
+This may help with hot flashes and mood symptoms.

-- Black cohosh may prevent or relieve menopause symptoms.
+- Black cohosh (such as Remifemin) may help relieve symptoms.
 But the research on black cohosh has had mixed results.

-- Soy may improve menopause symptoms.
+- Soy may improve symptoms.
 But studies have shown mixed results.

 Related Information